-This means that it would be perfectly normal to be surprised to come across an article in Indianapolis Monthly, also published on social networks, which says that scientists have discovered tissue that "kills coronavirus."
+This means that it would be perfectly normal to be surprised to come across an article in the Indianapolis Monthly, also published on social media, which says that scientists have discovered tissue that "kills the coronavirus."

 But it seems that this statement has a scientific basis.
 USA Today conducted its own investigation, finding out what is behind this discovery.

 Researchers have found that low-level electric fields can make coronavirus unable to infect humans after minutes of exposure to such a field.
 And this is not a new technology.